Data Definition Language (DDL)

 Example:

-MERGE INTO ProductTarget T USING ProductSource S ON S.ProductID = T.ProductID WHEN MATCHED THEN UPDATE SET Name = S.Name, ProductNumber = S.ProductNumber, Color = S.Color WHEN NOT MATCHED THEN INSERT (ProductID, Name, ProductNumber, Color) VALUES (S.ProductID, S.Name, S.ProductNumber, S.Color);
+WHEN MATCHED THEN UPDATE SET Name = S.Name, ProductNumber = S.ProductNumber, Color = S.Color

 Limitations: Multiple WHEN MATCHED clauses or multiply WHEN NOT MATCHED clauses in a merge command are not allowed.
+Also WHEN MATCHED AND condition THEN ... syntax is not supported.

-For details see: merge_statements_now_supported and en.wikipedia.org/wiki/Merge_(SQL)
+For details see: merge_statements_now_supported and en.wikipedia.org/wiki/Merge_(SQL).

-Associated system table: sys.querylog_history
+Associated system table: sys.querylog_history.

 DELETE

-[ WITH cte_alias AS SELECT_query [, cte_alias AS SELECT_query] [, ... ] ] DELETE FROM [ schema_name . ] table_name [ [ AS ] table_alias ] [ WHERE condition_expression ]
+DELETE FROM [ schema_name . ] table_name [ [ AS ] table_alias ]

 Remove data row(s) from an existing table.
 If the optional WHERE clause is specified only the rows which match the condition(s) are removed.
-Table alias option is available since Apr2019 release.

 Example: